SainsburyWellcomeCentre/aeon_docs/src/getting_started/installation.md

 # Installation

 This guide will walk you through the installation of the `aeon_mecha` package, the main package for interacting with raw Aeon data.
-It also includes instructions for setting up data access to the Aeon data hosted on SWC's Ceph storage.
+It also includes instructions for setting up data access to the Aeon data hosted on SWC's Ceph storage (currently only applicable to SWC members).

 ## `aeon_mecha`

-:::{admonition} Note
-:class: note
+:::{note}
 We always recommend installing `aeon_mecha` inside a [conda](https://docs.conda.io/en/latest/) or [mamba](https://mamba.readthedocs.io/en/latest/) environment,